eyeseast/moby-dick/chapters/121_chapter-119.md

 “Bad work, bad work!
 Mr. Starbuck,” said Stubb, regarding the wreck, “but the sea will have its way.
 Stubb, for one, can’t fight it.
 You see, Mr. Starbuck, a wave has such a great long start before it leaps, all round the world it runs, and then comes the spring!
 But as for me, all the start I have to meet it, is just across the deck here.
 But never mind; it’s all in fun: so the old song says;”—(sings.)

+<pre xml:space="preserve"> Oh! jolly is the gale, And a joker is the whale, A’ flourishin’ his tail,— Such a funny, sporty, gamy, jesty, joky, hoky-poky lad, is the Ocean, oh!
+The scud all a flyin’, That’s his flip only foamin’; When he stirs in the spicin’,— Such a funny, sporty, gamy, jesty, joky, hoky-poky lad, is the Ocean, oh!
+Thunder splits the ships, But he only smacks his lips, A tastin’ of this flip,— Such a funny, sporty, gamy, jesty, joky, hoky-poky lad, is the Ocean, oh! </pre>

 “Avast Stubb,” cried Starbuck, “let the Typhoon sing, and strike his harp here in our rigging; but if thou art a brave man thou wilt hold thy peace.”

 “But I am not a brave man; never said I was a brave man; I am a coward; and I sing to keep up my spirits.
 And I tell you what it is, Mr. Starbuck, there’s no way to stop my singing in this world but to cut my throat.
 And when that’s done, ten to one I sing ye the doxology for a wind-up.”